open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 ## Experimental features

-The OTLP exporter contains the following experimental features:
+The OTLP exporter contains the following experimental features that are available only in pre-release package:

 * The [exemplar
   specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk.md#exemplar)